Cross Domain Early Crop Mapping using CropSTGAN: Data and Study areas

 \subsection{Study area}

 This paper chose corn as the example crop to demonstrate the cross-domain capability of the proposed approach.
-That is, the objective is to map corn cultivation locations in a target domain using models trained by labelled data from a source domain.
+The objective is to map corn cultivation locations in a target domain using models trained by labelled data from a source domain.
 The target and source domains could differ in their geographic locations (i.e., cross-region) or be in the same region in different years (i.e., cross-year).
 Note that, the proposed approach can be applied to other types of crops.
-Toward this end, the study areas include the following regions: Jackon County, Minnesota, Cavalier County, North Dakota, and Sussex County, Delaware of the USA, and two sub-areas from Jilin Province, China, and Quebec, Canada, respectively.
-For a visual depiction of the geographical locations of these counties and areas, please refer to Figure \ref{fig:domains} and \ref{fig:USA_geo3}.
+Toward this end, the study areas include the two regions: Jackon County of the USA, and one study area from Jilin Province, China.
+For a visual depiction of the geographical locations of these areas, please refer to Figure \ref{fig:domains}.